If you are injured on the job, do not assume your only source of recovery is workers’ compensation.

 Contact Our Experienced Attorneys

 Over the past three decades, the team at Monsees & Mayer is responsible for obtaining significant financial compensation for clients who have suffered injury or death from third party negligence.
-If you, a friend, or a family member is seriously injured while on the job, it is vital that you contact an injury attorney right away.
-Only then is it possible to make sure that key evidence is preserved for later use and that important legal issues that could affect, or limit, your recovery are addressed head on.
+If you, a friend, or a family member is seriously injured on the job, it is vital that you contact our injury attorneys right away.
+Only then can we make sure that key evidence is preserved for later use and that important legal issues that could affect, or limit, your recovery is addressed head on.